Allergy Friendly Flooring

 Allergies can make the simple act of breathing a painful, irritating chore.
 While allergy medicine can help, mitigating the source of allergens is always a more long-term solution.
 When it comes to deciding on new flooring material, alleviating allergy symptoms is often a high priority for homeowners.

-Regular vacuuming alone is usually not enough to pull allergens out of carpet.
+Regular vacuuming alone is usually not enough to pull allergens out of the carpet.
 It’s no secret that most carpets retain allergens.
 So when the time comes to install a new flooring material, hardwood is often the preferred choice.

 Carpet flooring also harbors dust mites, which are responsible for many allergic responses.
 Whether you are sensitive to dust, dander, pollen, or mold, your old carpet will likely hold on to the allergens and cause uncomfortable symptoms in your home.